GET HELP TODAY:

 In a dual diagnosis treatment program, the addict receives treatment for both the addiction and the disorder to ensure the most effective recovery possible.
 As each person is unique, an individualized treatment plan is then created based on careful evaluation of needs.
 This includes a preliminary psychiatric evaluation, individual and family counseling, group counseling, cognitive behavioral therapy sessions and a comprehensive discharge plan to ensure continued effective care.
 Psychotherapy is the main treatment method, effectively allowing clients to uncover their underlying, personal causes for their addictions.
 In addition, the client will receive lifestyle counseling, help with stress management, support group meetings and relapse prevention strategies.

-See also Is Dual Diagnosis Treatment Complicated?
+See also The Effects of Dual Diagnosis on Men

 How Long is a Dual Diagnosis Treatment Program?